 - 2 cloves garlic - peeled and left whole

 - 3 ½ ounces sundried tomatoes

 - 3 tablespoons tomato paste

 - 2 teaspoon lemon juice

 - ½ teaspoon red pepper flakes

-- Spread the chickpeas on a lined baking tray and add it to the oven along with the red peppers and garlic.
+- Spread the chickpeas on a lined baking tray and add them to the oven along with the red peppers and garlic.
 Roast the chickpeas until they are firm and slightly brown (about 20 minutes).
+Toss them a few times as they cook.
 Set the chickpeas aside when they are done until you finish the dish.

 - When the peppers have roasted for about 15 minutes, start the water for the pasta.
 When the water reaches boiling, add the pasta and cook according to the package directions.
 Before draining the pasta, reserve 1 ½ cups of the cooking water.

 - To make the pesto, add the sundried tomatoes, walnuts, miso paste, lemon juice, and red chili flakes to a food processor or blender.
 As soon as the peppers are brown, remove them from the oven and slide them and the garlic into the food processor.
 Blend the pesto until it is smooth.